-Services that are covered for you What you must pay when you get these services Up to three screening exams during a pregnancy Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
 You pay \$0 for Medicare-covered home health care services.
 Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
 You pay \$0 for Medicare-covered home infusion therapy services.
-The 2021 Provider Directory lists home infusion providers in our Covered services include, but are not limited to: network.
-An updated Professional services, including nursing services, furnished in accordance with the plan of care Provider Directory is located on our website at www.carepartnersct.com.
-Patient training and education not otherwise covered under the durable medical equipment benefit You may also call Customer Service Remote monitoring for updated provider information or to ask us
+The 2022 Provider Directory lists home infusion providers in our Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care network.
+An updated Provider Directory is located on our website at www.carepartnersct.com.
+Patient training and education not otherwise covered under the durable medical equipment benefit You may also call Customer Service